Communication was at the heart of what kept us all going at the start of the Covid-19 pandemic.

-First, what is a strategy?
+First, What is a Strategy?

-Oxford Dictionary: a plan of action or policy designed to achieve a major or overall aim.
+A strategy is often defined as a plan of action or policy designed to achieve a major or overall aim.

 Internal refers to strategies of your organisation to ensure information is conveyed to employees.